Sz-Daniel/Tarkony/README.md

     valueString:price.toLocaleString(),
 }`
 This way, it won’t be necessary to repeatedly call a function just to display a properly formatted price.

+I’m fully aware that GraphQL is not the most commonly used API handling method in all contexts, but the current API data source I’m working with uses it.
+I also plan to create an alternative REST API query, purely as a mockup—it won’t actually function.

 ### `APICalls.ts`